What is a Deviated Septum?

 If you have other medical problems, a deviated septum can make them worse.
 Congestion, allergies and obstructive sleep disorders can worsen if you have an irregular nasal septum.
 If you suffer from any of these medical problems, surgery may provide relief.

 Surgery to correct a deviated septum may include septoplasty (reshaping the septum or rhinoplasty (reshaping the nose).
 A surgeon may use septoplasty to straighten a bend, correct a deformity or cut out the portion of the septum that is obstructing the airway.
 Rhinoplasty reshapes the entire nose, correcting both the shape and improving function.
 Septorhinoplasty is a surgical procedure that combines rhinoplasty and septoplasty.

 In most cases, surgery to correct a deviated septum is an outpatient procedure, meaning there is no overnight hospital stay.
-Because downtime after surgery varies for each patient, Dr. Gregory Branham or Dr. John Chi will check a patient’s healing progress one week post-surgery.
+Because downtime after surgery varies for each patient, we will check a patient’s healing progress one week post-surgery.
 Bruising from the surgery can diminish within one week, but can take longer in older patients since our skin and tissue becomes less resilient as we age.

 If you have questions or would like to schedule an appointment, call 314-996-3880.
-Dr. Branham and Dr. Chi can help determine the best treatment approach for your anatomy, medical conditions and personal objectives.
+Our surgeons can help determine the best treatment approach for your anatomy, medical conditions and personal objectives.